rylanharper/BELRAD/README.md

 - Make sure you edit the URL handle (under the product's SEO section) to add in the color at the end of the url such as `your-product-name-light-blue`, etc. In this demo I have my product url routes set to `product-brand-product-name-product-color`.
 To change swatch url paths, go to `product-content.vue` and edit the `<g-link>` within `swatch-grid__swatches`.

-- All products in this demo have a size and color variant.
-If I have a product with a standard size or one-size-fits all I add in the size value as `One Size` or `O/S` within Shopify.
-If you wish to not have this then just edit the size type to whatever is best.
+- All products in this demo have both a size and color variant.
+A product with a standard size or one-size-fits has a size value as `One Size` or `O/S` within Shopify.
+If you wish to not have this, then just edit the size value to whatever is best.

 - Make sure the first product tag within Shopify is always the product's category or brand.
 I currently use `{{ product.tags[0] }}` to easily display the corresponding category/brand (though this is can be replaced with `productType` which may suite your needs better).